 - Change your address on your passport.
 Good news on this one, you don’t need to make any passport changes when changing your address.

 - Change your address on you drivers licence.
 Online, fast and free.

 - Change your address with post office.
-Redirect your mail, online, fast and free.
+Redirect your mail.

 - Change your address for water supplier.
 Online, fast and free.

 - Change your address for gas and electricity supplier.
 Give at least a 48-hour notice that you’re moving, so they can calculate your final bill.
 This way you won’t have to pay any more for the old house… which is kind of important.